rhythnic/eduba/README.md

 ```
 Files are saved in the default application data directory for your OS.

+## Use

+### Browse
 You should be able to access these publishers.
-Click the "+" sign to open a new tab and enter one of these links in the text field.
+Enter one of these links in the new-page text field.

+#### Eduba (Intro, protocol, releases)

-- bsk483aq99zputxmmguj3oxjtj79umq66xe9zixd1s8qrhhta34o/articles/1701224812473
+bsk483aq99zputxmmguj3oxjtj79umq66xe9zixd1s8qrhhta34o/articles/1701224812473

+#### Example Articles
-- 1huqogtdh3mm9wh7f4nehcbzx8indrtijo4z7fkorrgtrf6w1n8o/articles/1701224891736
+1huqogtdh3mm9wh7f4nehcbzx8indrtijo4z7fkorrgtrf6w1n8o/articles/1701224891736

+### Sign In
+Signing in allows you to publish articles, save bookmarks, and subscribe to publishers.
+Eduba uses your login credentials to generate the identifiers of the publishers that you create.
+To ensure that your publishers' identifiers are unique, Eduba uses recovery phrases and hardware wallets for signing in, as is common in cryptocurrency.
+Eduba supports Ethereum and Bitcoin addresses, where each address is a unique user.
+You are not required to be familiar with cryptocurrency to use Eduba.
+Just click on the icon for generating a phrase, save it as you would a password, and use it to sign in.

 ## Configure
 Edit `.env` as desired.